jucardwell/remote-sensing-hazards/syllabus.md

 Students will execute analyses in Google Earth Engine, primarily using GEE's JavaScript API.
 The curriculum emphasizes practical applications and hands-on learning, culminating in an independent research project.
 In this project, students will utilize GEE datasets related to natural hazards to conduct their own analyses on a hazard of interest, integrating the skills and knowledge acquired throughout the course.

+### Course Philosophy
+This course has been developed around the tenant that active learning is an evidence-backed technique for improving student outcomes in introductory programming classes (Berssanette and de Francisco, 2021).
+Over half of the instructional time of this course will be dedicated to hands-on-the-keyboard coding practice through various pedagogical techniques, such as pair-programming, project-based learning, and some tenants of a flipped classroom methodology.
+Employing these techniques allow for the development of an intensive and immediate feedback cycle from peers and the instructor which can speed up student comprehension and confidence with programming.
+Because active learning is a major component of this class, full participation is essential for success, which is why class participation makes up such a large component of the course grade.
+Students should arrive ready to be engaged and present for each class period.

+Berssanette, J. H., & de Francisco, A. C. (2021).
+Active learning in the context of the teaching/learning of computer programming: A systematic review.
+Journal of Information Technology Education.
+Research, 20, 201.

 ---